whitgroves/blasteroids/README.md

 # blasteroids
-Inspired by the 1979 classic.
+Inspired by the arcade classic.
 You can play it on desktop or mobile at https://blasteroids.io/

 Audio files used, unchanged, courtesy of [freesound.org](https://freesound.org/) and their respective artists:
 - [retro shot blaster](https://freesound.org/s/257232/) by JavierZumer ([Attribution 4.0](https://creativecommons.org/licenses/by/4.0/))